syncfusion-content/winui-docs/winui/Charts/Getting-Started.md

 {% endhighlight %}

-{% highlight VB %}

-Dim chart As New SfChart()

-Dim primaryAxis As New CategoryAxis ()

-chart.PrimaryAxis = primaryAxis

-Dim secondaryAxis As New NumericalAxis ()

-chart.SecondaryAxis = secondaryAxis

-{% endhighlight %}

 {% endtabs %}

 Run the project and check if you get following output to make sure you have configured your project properly to add chart.